pdaether/Sublime-SymfonyCommander/README.md

 SymfonyCommader has some shortcuts defined:

- - To switch between a Controller Action an the corresponding Template you can use `ctrl+alt+s` on Windows and Linux or `alt+super+s` on OS X. At the moment this only works, if the names of your Action an the corresponding template are matching the naming conventions and you ar using Twig (for example _indexAction_ and _index.html.twig_).
+ - To switch between a Controller Action an the corresponding Template you can use `ctrl+alt+s` on Windows and Linux or `alt+super+s` on OS X. At the moment this only works, if the names of your Action an the corresponding template are matching the naming conventions and you are using Twig (for example _indexAction_ and _index.html.twig_).
  - To clear the cache in the develpment enviroment just type  `ctrl+alt+c` on Windows and Linux or `alt+super+c` on OS X.

  You can of cause change or add shortcuts in the user settings.